 If you’re investing effort and have goals for the future, put down in writing how your business will take shape, including plans and ideas for:

 Think about where you're going to sell clothes.
 Is it going to be you selling pieces on a stall for now?
 Or are you going to be an online retailer?
 Could Facebook Marketplace or Instagram be a good place to start?
 If so, check out our guide on how to sell on Facebook Marketplace and how to sell on Instagram before you get started.

 Read more about online retailer insurance.

 Maybe you’re even planning to open a bricks and mortar shop.
-Whatever option you go for, most businesses will need to get set up with HMRC for tax purposes, and factor in time to sort out any licenses or permits (especially if you’re planning to trade on the street or at a market).
+Whatever option you go for, most businesses will need to register as self-employed with HMRC for tax purposes, and factor in time to sort out any licenses or permits (especially if you’re planning to trade on the street or at a market).